MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_03B_Working_with_Windows_PowerShell_Pipeline.md

 ---
 lab:
   title: 'Lab B: Using PowerShell pipeline'
   module: 'Module 3: Working with the Windows PowerShell pipeline'
+  description: This lab should take approximately **60** minutes to complete.
+  duration: 60 minutes
+  level: 300
+  islab: true
 ---

 # Lab: Using PowerShell pipeline